 I have spent most of the last 2 decades working in the software industry, with a focus on web technologies.
 After 10 years as a software engineer I moved into consultancy where I quickly learned the value of team dynamics and how most technical challenges are projecting underlying issues with collaboration.
 So my focus shifted, while still being very involved technically, my first focus is on facilitating a safe, creative, collaborative environment.

-After a decade as a software engineer, I then spent most of the last decade as an independent consultant.
+After a decade as a software engineer, I then spent most of the last 10 years as an independent consultant.
 Working with companies to help them get the most out of their technology teams.
 I soon recognised that the technological problems I was hired to solve, were rooted not in technology, but in the way teams were collaborating.
 This led me to research lean and agile ways of working, transforming my practice.

-My approach is focused on helping organisations create an environment that fosters safety facilitating creative collaboration.
+My approach is focused on helping organisations create an environment that fosters safety; facilitating creative collaboration.
 I am known for my infectious passion and sense of humour that brings in a much needed injection of energy to unmotivated, challenged teams.

 After nearly 2 decades of work in the IT industry there isn’t much that I haven't put my hand to; working for both government and private sector clients in advertising, telecoms, recruitment, civil engineering, education, broadcast, gaming and mass transit.